Trump protest march could clog Chinatown-ID on crucial day for merchants

 Tran said she’s a big supporter of the march, which is intended to show support for people who may be threatened by a Trump presidency.

-Indeed, the reason Tran found out the march would be going down S. Jackson Street in the Chinatown-International District is that she was planning to march herself.
+Indeed, the reason Tran found out the march would be going down South Jackson Street in the Chinatown-International District is that she was planning to march herself.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.